 Licensing LANSA products and features involves 3 basic steps

-With V14, new licenses are required across all the LANSA product suite.
-Also in V14, Hardware keys (Dongles) need to be upgraded to V14.
+For V14, new licenses are required across all the LANSA product suite.

 With V13, new licenses are required across all the LANSA product suite.
-Also in V13, Hardware keys (Dongles) need to be upgraded to V13 and LANSA Integrator licenses are applied as server license codes, not as softkey licenses.
+Also in V13, LANSA Integrator licenses are applied as server license codes, not as softkey licenses.